Newag 19WE

 Newag 19WE is a standard-gauge, four-car electric multiple unit (EMU) produced between 2008 and 2010 at the Newag plant in Nowy Sącz.
-A total of 4 units were built, which are operated by Szybka Kolej Miejska in Warsaw.
+A total of 4 units were built, which are operated by Rapid Urban Railway (Warsaw) in Warsaw.

 The prototype 19WE, after adding two middle cars, received the designation 20WE.

 History

 Origins

 After World War II, electric multiple units (EMUs) in Poland were produced exclusively by Pafawag in Wrocław until 1997.
 This company manufactured the most popular Polish EMU series, the EN57.
 Following the privatization of Pafawag in the 1990s, production of such vehicles ceased, with the last unit being the ED73 in 1997.
 For several years afterward, no EMUs were produced in Poland.

 During this period, Polish State Railways (PKP) and later regional governments primarily purchased diesel railcars and diesel multiple units (DMUs) to operate on non-electrified lines, which were predominantly served by fuel-intensive locomotives.
 This allowed Polish manufacturers and operators to gain experience in producing and operating lightweight rolling stock.
 Additionally, existing EN57 units were modernized.

 In 2004, Newag, in collaboration with Energocontrol Kraków, designed the first EMU of their own construction, the 14WE, which began production the following year using parts from scrapped EN57 units.
 In 2007, Newag began designing a completely new unit, the 19WE, in collaboration with the same company, then known as EC Engineering.